cal-data-eng/cal-data-eng.github.io/sp24faq.md

 Exams will be in-person and subject to standard proctoring procedures, with appropriate accommodations for DSP students

 ---
-## What is the alternate exam policy?

-There will be no out-of-class midterm and/or alternate final exam time beyond the standard time assigned by scheduling.

----
-## What is the midterm schedule for this class?

-The exact midterm exam dates will be announced on the first date of class.

----

 ## What is the conflict policy for the course?